-The senior administrator responsible for the institution's animal ethics and care program must submit an implementation report, or reports, to the CCAC, thoroughly and clearly addressing all recommendations before the dates specified in the assessment report.
+The senior administrator responsible for an institution's animal care and use program must submit an implementation report (or reports) to the CCAC that thoroughly and clearly addresses all recommendations before the dates specified in the assessment report.
 Institutions are typically given three months to respond to a serious recommendation and six months to respond to a regular recommendation.
-Major recommendations require an immediate response from the institution.
+Major recommendations require an immediate response.

-If the recommendations are not addressed completely, the CCAC will request that the institution provide additional or updated information and a special visit may be conducted if necessary.
-Unsatisfactory institutional responses or the absence of a response can lead to a probationary certification and certificate removal (see the CCAC policy on: the certification of animal care and use programs).
+If the recommendations are not addressed completely, the CCAC will request additional or updated information and a special visit may be conducted, if necessary.
+Unsatisfactory responses, or the absence of a response, can lead to a probationary certification and certificate removal (see the CCAC policy: Certification of ethical animal care and use programs).

 Compliant institutions are recertified every three years.